double tap picture to expand gallery

 Myth: You can tell just by looking at animals if they’re infectious.

 It would be wonderful if this were true.
 Unfortunately, the epidemiology of parvoviruses makes things more complex.
 Luckily, both CPV and FPV behave quite similarly, largely due to canine parvovirus having likely evolved from FPV in the 1970s.
 Both diseases have an average incubation period (the time from exposure to onset of clinical signs) that’s typically between four to seven days, but can extend up to two weeks in some animals.
 The shedding period (when virus is being excreted and is transmissible) often begins before clinical signs are obvious, and continues for a period after clinical recovery.
 On average, shedding occurs for less than three weeks after clinical recovery, with no carrier status existing in either disease.
 With parvoviruses, animals are typically infectious during incubation and before clinical signs become evident.
 This means that it can be very hard to know just by looking which animals are healthy and which are infectious.
 This is the reason that animals can enter or leave the shelter appearing healthy, and yet go on to become sick or spread illness.
-This concept is very important when it comes to implementing outbreak control measures and is further illustrated in figures 1-4 on p.
-56.
+This concept is very important when it comes to implementing outbreak control measures and is further illustrated in the four charts in the images above.

 Myth: Parvo has a very distinct smell.
 This allows cases to be confirmed.